 Time taken to invoice and chase the invoice payments is a great cost to the Society so therefore only those with exceptional circumstances can request BACS details by emailing [email protected].

 How do I pay by cheque?

 To pay by cheque select the ‘Cheque’ option on the payment page.
-An invoice will be sent to you.
-Please send your cheque and invoice together to Conference Team, Alzheimer’s Society, 43-44 Crutched Friars, London, EC3N 2AE.
+Please send your cheque and invoice together to Alzheimer’s Society, 43-44 Crutched Friars, London, EC3N 2AE.
 Please ensure you enclose a note which has your full name and that the cheque is for Alzheimer's Society Annual conference.